veritone/veritone-sdk/packages/veritone-json-schemas/README.md

    ...
 }

-In addition, if you want an example to be uploaded to the public schema page, then the `$comment` MUST have the format
+In addition, if you want an example to be uploaded to the public schema page, then the example document must contain an `"$example"` property that contains the title of the example, and the `"$comment"` will become the description of the example.

 ```
+  "$example": "Audio transcription with disfluency detectaion",
-  "$comment": "PublicExample: Audio transcription with disfluency detectaion.
-Disfluencies are non-word sounds like "um", "uh", coughs and sneezes.",
+  "$comment": "Disfluencies are non-word sounds like "um", "uh", coughs and sneezes.",
 ```

-The leading "PublicExample:" tag flags this example as a public example file, and the first sentence (everything to the first period) will be the example's description in the table of contents.

 ### Running tests